 Great Falls Park is a draw for its natural beauty, but if you’re a history lover like me, you’ll find the Matildaville Ruins just as exciting as the rush of water over the rocks on the Potomac River.

-The Matildaville Ruins are what’s left of a town that once thrived, thanks to a project envisioned by George Washington.
+The Matildaville Ruins are what’s left of a town that once thrived, thanks to a project envisioned by our first president and Revolutionary War hero George Washington.

 Keep reading to discover the history behind the Matildaville Ruins and why this once-thriving village is now a ghost town.